jiyauppal/face-mask-detector/README.md

 -The face mask detector model used is based on TensorFlow.</br>

 ## Technologies Used
-- Programming Langugage: Python
-- opencv-python(cv2): for facial recognition and image processing
-- numpy: For Mathematical Operations on array data structure.
-- keras: for deep learning(CNN) and machine learning to detect faces.
+- Programming Langugage: Python,opencv-python(cv2): for facial recognition and image processing,numpy: For Mathematical Operations on array data structures, keras: for deep learning(CNN) and machine learning to detect faces.
 - IDE, Code Editor and other Tools
 - VS Code
-- Version Control
 - git
 - GitHub
-## Setup
+## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.